adamfowleruk/mljs/planning.md

    - (Doubtful) Check if structured query supports dynamic text query constraints with grammar (i.e. one term with grammar parsing)
    - DEFERRED Do shadow query automatically in searchcontext rather than per-widget?
    - DEFERRED Come up with a strategy for parent-child relationships in search widgets (one way facet selection - E.g. genre THEN album)
+   - Allow widgets to request information in results, rather than alter search options (E.g. request a heatmap, or particular metadata properties) - context updates options on the fly
   - Widgets: Navigable charts / co-occurence - clicking sets facet value
    - High charts column
    - High charts line